Tricorn/Multicorn — Fantastic Fractals

 Complex Parameters

 This fractal does not have any complex parameters that can be controlled directly as control points.
-The complex number $c$ corresponds to each point on the plane being tested.
+The complex number corresponds to each point on the plane being tested.